 Why Doesn't The Other Person Love You Back?

-On occasion, you might have romantic feelings for someone, but they feel that they are either too young or too old for you.
-This seems like a problem that might not be insurmountable, depending on how big the age gap is and how dead-set the other person is against the match.
-As long as you are both old enough to give consent to have a relationship, then you might be able to sway them through romantic gestures if you remain persistent.
+On occasion, you might have romantic feelings for someone who is either too young or too old for you.
+This problem might not be insurmountable, depending on how big the age gap is; if you are both old enough to give consent to have a relationship, then you may still be able to pursue a relationship with them.

-Out of sight might not equal out of mind at first, but it should eventually.
-If you don't have to see them every day, then you might think about them constantly at first depending on the level of your infatuation.
-The longer you are apart from them, though, the better you should be able to accept the situation.
-It is said that absence makes the heart grow fonder, but in reality, that's not how human beings are hard-wired.
-What's more likely is that absence will make you forgetful if you take enough time and allow it to happen.
+Out of sight might not equal out of mind at first, but it may eventually lessen the number of times you think about the person you love and the intensity of your feelings toward them.
+If you don't have to see them every day, you might think about them constantly at first or want an update on what they are up to, depending on the level of your infatuation.
+But the longer you remain apart, the better you may be able to distance yourself emotionally and accept the situation.

 Find Someone Else